-Comprises of over 280 staff in a variety of disciplines providing services to patients across their continuum of care.
+Comprises of over 350 staff in a variety of disciplines providing services to patients across their continuum of care.
+Together with doctors and nurses, allied health practitioners are regarded as the third pillar of health care providers in Australia.
 Our workforce is comparatively young and has a high degree of passion about the way in which they contribute to patient management.
 They are often innovative in their approach to patient care and are valued by the teams of which they are a part of.

-Bendigo Health has a strong commitment to Allied Health education and research with established staff and student education programs and a high level of involvement with research and quality improvement activities.To support the professional development of our Allied Health staff we offer a strong internal professional development program within each discipline and regular multi-disciplinary sessions.
-We also support staff to enhance their own development and promote high quality care through organised supervision programs within each discipline.
+Bendigo Health has a strong commitment to providing evidence based allied health care with established staff and student education programs and a high level of involvement with research and quality improvement activities.To support the professional development of our allied health staff we offer an internal professional development program within each discipline and regular multi-disciplinary sessions.
+We also support staff to enhance their own development and promote high quality care through structured clinical supervision programs within each discipline.

 We welcome new graduates to the organisation and strive to provide a supportive and rich learning environment.
-Most disciplines offer rotations through different clinical areas to expose graduates to a range of different experiences.
-Larger disciplines also have graduate support programs with dedicated graduate orientation and in-service programs.
-All disciplines provide regular supervision to graduates to support them in the transition from student to Allied Health professional.
+Most disciplines offer rotations through different clinical areas to expose graduates to a range of different experiences.An allied health early career support program is available to staff.

 Click here for current vacancies and to register your interest with Bendigo Health